OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 Course content should include a wide range of topics relevant to application security and include conceptual as well as technical information.
 Theoretical portion of the training should consist of secure design principles including Least Privilege, Defense-in-Depth, Fail Secure (Safe) Complete Mediation, Session Management, Open Design, and Psychological Acceptability.
 Additionally, the training should include references to any organization-wide standards, policies, and procedures defined to improve application security.

 The technical content should include at a minimum the OWASP Top 10 vulnerabilities and most common remediation strategies for each issue.
-Whenever possible, the training should consist of demonstrations of vulnerability exploitation using intentionally weakened applications, such as WebGoat or JuiceShop.
+Whenever possible, the training should consist of demonstrations of vulnerability exploitation using intentionally weakened applications, such as WebGoat or Juice Shop.
 It may be beneficial to include results of the previous penetration as clear examples of vulnerabilities and implemented remediation strategies as well as asking a penetration tester to assist with developing examples of vulnerability exploitation demonstrations.

 Training should be considered mandatory for all employees and contractors involved with software development and include an auditable sign-off to demonstrate compliance.
 The training should be updated and delivered annually, to include changes in the organization, technology, and trends.
 Additionally, training participants should be polled to evaluate the quality and relevance of the training, as well as solicit suggestions of other information that may be relevant to their work or environments.